 The graphic above visualizes how Bitcoin mixing works between four different participants.
 Unless the mixer is compromised, observers of the blockchain can't link transaction inputs to outputs. [image source: ACM]

 If you want to use a Bitcoin mixer, it's important to do your own research and carefully audit the mixer you select.
+Research shows that transactions with three rounds of mixing or fewer can be linked back to the sender with a high degree of accuracy.
 Bitblender has the most helpful guide we've found online on Bitcoin mixers, and they also offer their own mixing service.

 Unlike using Monero, our top pick for privacy coins, using Bitcoin anonymously typically involves relying on a trusted third party to help secure your transactions.
 While this isn't ideal, it's a functional option for those willing to compromise on security for convenience.